How To Feed A Loon

 • Next, make a sauce by whisking together the oyster sauce, black bean sauce, 1 tablespoon of water, and the remaining 1 tablespoon of rice wine in a small bowl.
 Set aside.

-3 tbsp peanut oil
+3 tablespoon peanut oil

 • Add the steak and the marinade.
 Cook until starting to brown, about 2 - 3 minutes.
 Add the garlic and ginger, and stir-fry until the steak is just no longer pink, about another 1 -2 minutes more.
 Transfer the mixture to a platter.

-2 garlic cloves, 2 tsp fresh ginger
+2 garlic cloves, 2 teaspoon fresh ginger

 • Return the wok to high heat.
 Add the remaining 2 tablespoons the oil to the wok.
 Add the onion and cook, without stirring, until browned on the edges, about 2 minutes.
 Add the broccoli and scallions and stir-fry until the broccoli is crisp-tender, about 2 minutes.